swarna04/aepsdk-optimize-android/Documentation/api-reference.md

 ## onPropositionsUpdate

 This API registers a permanent callback which is invoked whenever the Edge extension dispatches a response Event handle received from the Experience Edge Network upon a personalization query.
-The personalization query requests can be triggered by the `updatePropositions` API, Edge extension `sendEvent` API or launch consequence rules.
+The personalization query requests can be triggered by the `updatePropositions` API.

 ### Java